varunghat/datathon2025/README.md

+### Team Daterminators
+Instructions to run:
+Use the ipynb file and execute the cells after "validate part" to get the results All the logic and code is contained in the file itself.

 ### Introduction
 Private banks face a crucial challenge in ensuring that client onboarding processes are efficient, secure, and compliant with regulatory requirements.
 Manual verification of client data can be time-consuming and prone to errors, leading to delayed or incorrect onboarding decisions.